UWCS/rs118/src/chip8.md

 So, we can fetch instructions, but what do we do with them?
 Well, execute them of course.
 CHIP-8 has 35 instructions with a varying number of operands.
 We could write a very very long chain of if/else expressions to decode each instruction, or we could use one `match` expression.
 Each instruction has four nibbles, some of which are fixed to specify the opcode, some of which are operands of varying length (4, 8 or 12 bit).
 We can use this to write our `execute()` function (you could separate decode and execute, but it's easiest to combine them for simplicity).

 Write an `execute` method that uses a `match` expression to decode instructions.
 Just pattern match for now, no need to execute anything yet (that's spoilers for part 2.4).
 There are many ways you could go about this, but I recommend breaking each instruction down into it's four nibbles, then pattern matching on that.
 For now, make each of your match arms do nothing (return the unit type).
-Remember that `match` expressions in rust have to cover all possible types, so you can use a wildcard pattern (`_ => ()`) to cover any unimplemented instructions, or instructions that don't exist. **You don't have to do all of the instructions now,** just maybe match the essentials for later, see section 3 and check the advice at the bottom for a little help.
+Remember that `match` expressions in rust have to cover all possible types, so you can use a wildcard pattern (`_ => ()`) to cover any unimplemented instructions, or instructions that don't exist. **You don't have to do all of the instructions now,** just maybe have a look at the essentials for later (see section 3) and check the advice at the bottom for a little help.
 Refer back to [The Book](https://doc.rust-lang.org/book/ch06-02-match.html) (Chapter 18 may also be useful) if you need a refresher on how `match` works.

 ### Task 2.4: Execute